klahnakoski/Qb/docs/Dimension Definitions.md

   - **edges** - the child edges, with further dimension attributes
   - **default** - suggested limits for algebraic dimensions ( min, max, interval)
   - **partitions** - he child partitions, which can be further partitioned if required
+  - **requiredFields** - (optional)

 Hierarchical Partitions
 -----------------------

 Some properties domain values are functionally dependent on another.
 You can have the field attribute be a list of property names, in dependency order.
-This will make a hierarchy of partiitons for you,  while merging the two properties in to the effective one that they are.
+This will make a hierarchy of partitions for you,  while merging the two properties in to the effective one that they are.

 Example:  Perfy test results have multiple benchmarks, each with a suite of tests.
 Here is a simplified example of one test result

     {
         "info":{